-- (a) For the purpose of this Fund, and subject to all its provisions, a member is also a member in a bargaining unit generally known as a Rand Deductee who signs an application for PSAC membership. - (b) Only members on the active payroll of the Employer with whom the bargaining agent is in dispute shall be eligible for benefits. - (c) Notwithstanding the above, any staff member who contributes his/her pay to the PSAC Strike Fund, or any PSAC member outside the striking bargaining unit(s) who takes leave without pay to actively work in support of the strike, shall be entitled to receive strike pay.
+- (a) For the purpose of this Fund, and subject to all its provisions, a member is also a member in a bargaining unit generally known as a Rand Deductee who signs an application for PSAC membership. - (b) All full-time elected officers of the PSAC, including Component, Locals and Branches, shall only receive the same strike pay as the members of their bargaining unit. - (c) With the exception of full-time elected officers of the PSAC, only members on the active payroll of the employer with whom the bargaining agent is in dispute shall be eligible for benefits.

+(d) Notwithstanding the above, any staff member who contributes his/her pay to the PSAC Strike Fund, or any PSAC member outside the striking bargaining unit(s) who takes leave without pay to actively work in support of the strike, shall be entitled to receive strike pay.
 This amendment is effective September 9, 1991.